miketbrand/hw-ruby-intro-1/README.md

 This 3-part homework gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.

 **NOTE: Do not clone this repo to your workspace.
-Fork it first, then clone your fork.**
+Fork it first, then clone your fork.
+(Click the fok button in the top right.
+Then click the green clone/download button and copy the URL)**

 Learning Goals
 --------------